boonebgorges/buddypress-docs/readme.txt

 == Changelog ==

+= 1.0 =
+* Improved support for TinyMCE loading on custom themes

 = 1.0-beta-2 =
 * Added pagination for doc list view
 * Improvements to the simultaneous edit lock mechanism